-The fixed rate amount due to a director, convertible redeemable preference shares and borrowing are subject to fair value interest rate risk, which are monitored through contractual terms, and the Group does not use derivatives to hedge the interest rate risk.
+The fixed rate loans from a shareholder are subject to fair value interest rate risk, which are monitored through contractual terms, and the Group does not use derivatives to hedge the interest rate risk.

 3.1.2 Credit risk

 Credit risk arises from cash and cash equivalents, financial assets carried at FVTPL, trade and bill receivables, contract assets and deposits and other receivables.